angular/angular/docs/TRIAGE_AND_LABELS.md

 Note that approved state does not mean a PR is ready to be merged.
 For example, a reviewer might approve the PR but request a minor tweak that doesn't need further review, e.g., a rebase or small uncontroversial change.
-Only the `PR action: merge` label means that the PR is ready for merging.
+Only the `action: merge` label means that the PR is ready for merging.

 ## Special Labels